vivekteega/flowallet-testnet/README.md

 #### Vector Clock issues in Application Data
 Application data supports Vector clock in REQUEST option, but it is not mandatory.
 Since Application Data system has no mandatory vector clock requirement in REQUEST OPTIONS, it will always give the entire data set stored in the cloud since start if invoked without vectorClock, and user will have to custom handle the request output himself at client end.
 Our client side framework will not store it for the user.

 Usually ObjectData and GeneralData systems will support most of user needs.
 But for cases when the user wants the entire cloud data set, and no client side framework handling, he should use ApplicationData.
-Although Application Data system supports lower vectorClock, upper vectorClock, at vectorClock and mostRecentvectorClock as a REQUEST option.
+Although Application Data system supports lower vectorClock, upper vectorClock, at vectorClock and mostRecentvectorClock as a REQUEST option, but the processing of these have to be done by user.
+Unlike in case of ObjectData and GeneralData, the output of Request Application Data is not available in floGlobals.

 * If lower vectorClock is specified, it will give all cloud stored application data after that vectorClock.
 * If upper vectorClock is specified, it will give all cloud stored application data before that vectorClock.